 To exit the editing window without making changes, click Close.

-Sharing a private Distribution List allows you to permit groups and users to see its content and use it in schedules while you retain ownership.
+Sharing your private Distribution Lists allows you to permit groups and users to see its content and use it in schedules while you retain ownership.
 Authorized users can share their private Distribution Lists with groups and users with whom they are permitted to share.
 The Distribution List can be accessed by users authorized to access the folder in which the shared Distribution Lists are located.

 Authorized users can publish and unpublish Distribution Lists to make them available to users authorized to access the folder in which they are located.
 Publishing requires the folder the item is located in to be published in order to publish an item within the folder.
 If the folder is subsequently unpublished, all items in that folder are unpublished.